 "Meditation" by Guru Prem Singh on The Heart Rules

-2. Anti-Depression and Brain Synchrony (Found in Transformation vol. 1: Mastering the Self)
+2. Anti-Depression and Brain Synchrony (Found in Transformation vol. 2: Serving the Infinite)

 "SA TA NA MA" by Snatam Kaur